cdap-guides/cdap-timeseries-guide/README.rst

 Let’s Build It!
 ---------------

 Following sections will guide you through building an application from scratch.
-If you are interested in deploying and running the application right away, you can download its source code and binaries from here <link>.
+If you are interested in deploying and running the application right away, you can clone its source code and binaries from this github repository.
 In that case feel free to skip the next two sections and jump right to Build & Run section.

 Application Design
 ~~~~~~~~~~~~~~~~~~

 For this guide, we will assume that we are processing events from a sensor network of traffic monitors.
-Each traffic monitor covers a given road segment and provides periodic reports of the number of passing vehicles, and a count of any traffic accidents that have occurred.
+Each traffic monitor covers a given road segment and provides periodic reports of the number of passing vehicles,
+and a count of any traffic accidents that have occurred.

 Sensors report in from the network by sending event records containing the following fields: